 In the first round, Richter (supported by a local citizen’s alliance) managed to take the lead from scratch.
 However, none of the candidates could secure more than half of the votes.
 Hence, in the second round, it was just about securing the first place.
 With two hopeless minor candidates dropping out, only a liberal candidate remained to join the face-off, which incumbent Raschke won by a razor-thin margin of 97 votes.
 But did he really win?
 According to the electoral law, indeed he did.

 But is it fair?
-That’s to question.
-1 500 Meissen citizens didn’t vote for either Raschke or Richter, but the liberal contestant – that’s almost every seventh ballot.
-The incumbent with a good 40 percent is far away from having the support of the majority of voters.
-But he won – that’s the way the law wants it.
-But would he still have kept the city hall if he had faced Richter one-on-one?
+It´s to question, though, if this is fair.
+1 500 Meissen citizens didn’t vote for either Raschke or Richter, but the liberal contestant – that’s almost one of every seventh ballots.
+The incumbent, with a good 40 percent, is far away from having the support of the majority of voters.
+He won anyway – that’s the way the law wants it.
+The question arises if he would he still have kept the city hall if he had faced Richter one-on-one.
 We will never know.
 Election law gone nuts.

 Across Germany, there are different ways to decide.
 In the past, in some places in Germany Mr Richter would have taken the city hall easily – the first round and more votes than the runner-up were enough.
 Elsewhere, it’s a bit harder – according to the law in force, Richter would have faced his opponent one-on-one.

-Ironically, the most elegant way can be found in the good old United States, commonly well known for crazily-crafted electoral laws – from the “electoral college” to “gerrymandering”.
-But as we say in Germany, even a blind hen sometimes finds a grain of corn, in this case of the Senate elections in the State of Maine.
+Ironically, the most elegant method can be found in the good old United States, commonly well known for crazily-crafted electoral laws – from the “electoral college” to “gerrymandering”.
+However, as we say in Germany, even a blind hen sometimes finds a grain of corn.
+In this case it was the Senate elections in the State of Maine.

 The incumbent Senator was running neither on the democratic nor the republican ticket, but as an independent – and was consequently facing off against two contenders.
 Until the recent election, the candidate who would gain most votes, even if it was less than half in sum, was declared winner.
 But Maine citizens are having none of that any more.
 They put numbers on the ballot.
 1, 2, 3.
 The “1”s are counted, and the weakest candidate will drop out whenever no absolute majority is reached.
 His ballots will be redistributed according to the “2”s to the other two candidates.
 One of them will ultimately have more votes than the other and will make his way to Washington D.C. well-deserved.
 Electoral law gone nuts?
 Much to the contrary – electoral law nailing it.
 Meissen should learn from Maine – and the federal level of Germany as well.
 The winner would be democracy.